Emmaus United Methodist Church

 Emmaus United Methodist Church, originally built as Calvary Methodist Episcopal Church, two of five names it has gone by in its existence, is located at Morris and West Lawrence streets in Albany, New York, United States.
 It is a brick Collegiate Gothic building constructed in the early 20th century.
 In 2008 it was listed on the National Register of Historic Places.

 Calvary was the successor to another Methodist church that had met for years in Albany's Mansion neighborhood closer to the city's historic core.
 The church's members were forced to move in 1912 when the city acquired its land to build a new school.
 They found a new site in the developing Pine Hills neighborhood in the western areas the city, where streetcar lines had just been extended.
 The church helped establish the new suburban neighborhood, providing it with a center and focal point after the original developer went bankrupt.

 The building remains largely intact.
 Later the congregation merged with another church, St. Luke's.
 In 1994 they merged again with another Pine Hills Methodist church and took their current name.
 In the early 2000s the church developed an extensive program for helping refugees and immigrants from Africa and Asia resettle in the Albany area.

 Buildings and grounds

 The church is located on the northwest corner of the intersection, two blocks south of Madison Avenue (U.S. Route 20).
 To the north and west are similarly large commercial and institutional buildings.
-Across North Lawrence to the east is a Price Chopper supermarket with a large parking lot and some pad site commercial buildings.
+Across North Lawrence to the east is a large parking lot and some pad site commercial buildings.
 South of the church, across Morris, are several blocks of large late 19th- and early 20th-century one- and two-family homes.
 It occupies the entire lot between Morris and Yates streets, at the edge of a small commercial area, along with a parsonage that is not considered a contributing resource to the National Register listing.
 Most of the lot has been cleared, though some tall mature shade trees remain along the western bound.